-- If parents become very upset or the conference runs long, schedule a follow-up parent teacher meeting.
+- If parents become very upset or the conference runs long, schedule a follow-up parent-teacher meeting.
 Nothing has to be decided that night.
 Sometimes, parents need time to digest the information that you presented them about the ADHD signs and symptoms and interventions.

 You may want to follow up with parents if a second meeting was not scheduled.
 You could do this with a quick phone call or an email, whichever form of communication the parents prefer.
 During the follow-up, you will want to:

-- find out if parents are planning to or have taken the child to the doctor after the discussion at the parent teacher conferences
+- Find out if parents are planning to or have taken the child to the doctor after the discussion at the parent teacher conferences

-- answer any more questions the parents have about students with ADHD symptoms and ADHD parent interventions
+- Answer any more questions the parents have about students with ADHD symptoms and ADHD parent interventions

-- offer your encouragement and support for the student and his family
+- Offer your encouragement and support for the student and his family

-- remind parents you are available to answer questions and fill out questionnaires from the doctor.
+- Remind parents you are available to answer questions and fill out questionnaires from the doctor.

-Personal experience as a 3rd, 4th, and 5th grade teacher
+The writer has utilized her personal experience as a 3rd, 4th, and 5th grade teacher